The New Orleans Pelicans (42-39, 15-25 Away) will try to slow down one of the league's top shooting teams when they head...

 Despite only being 3.5 games behind Memphis, who was eighth in the West, New Orleans went 2-6 in their eight seeding games and were eliminated from playoff contention, finishing 13th in the West.
 After the Pelicans were eliminated, Alvin Gentry was fired as head coach, with Stan Van Gundy named to replace him.

-If you are a fan of the New Orleans Pelicans, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the New Orleans Pelicans have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the New Orleans Pelicans, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the New Orleans Pelicans have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the New Orleans Pelicans?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!